 The inner and outer vertical targets are positioned at the intersection of magnetic field lines where particle bombardment will be particularly intense in ITER.
 As the high-energy plasma particles strike the vertical targets, their kinetic energy is transformed into heat and the heat is removed by active water cooling.

-The fifty four 10-tonne cassette assemblies of the ITER divertor will be installed—and also replaced at least once during the machine's lifetime—by sophisticated remote handling techniques.
+The 54 ten-tonne cassette assemblies of the ITER divertor will be installed—and also replaced at least once during the machine's lifetime—by remote handling.